 Norton Mobile Security costs and what's covered

-Norton Mobile Security relies on the common freemium model, with a solid collection of free features and a yearly subscription to unlock full functionality.
+Norton Mobile Security used to rely on the common freemium model.
+It had a solid collection of free features, plus an option to upgrade to a yearly paid subscription to unlock full functionality.

 The subscription fee for Norton Mobile Security is $29.99 (for a time, it was $24.99), but there is typically a deal on the first year for new subscribers that brings the initial yearly price closer to $15 to $20 in addition to a 30-day free trial.